Askannz/nvidia-force-comp-pipeline/README.md

 sudo cp nvidia-force-comp-pipeline.desktop /etc/xdg/autostart/
 ```

+Arch-based distributions can also use this AUR package : https://aur.archlinux.org/packages/nvidia-force-comp-pipeline/

 This should work on any desktop environment that follows the Freedesktop specifications.
 The script will be automatically launched at session startup.

 ## Known issues